cpmech/gosl/la/README.md

         NOTE: this function can only read a "coordinate" type MatrixMarket at the moment

+        Output:
+         symmetric -- [MatrixMarket only] return true if the MatrixMarket header has "symmetric"

 func (o *Triplet) Size() (m, n int)
     Size returns the row/column size of the matrix represented by the Triplet